-If you have a flair for the dramatic, love performing or want to stretch your creative writing skills, here’s your chance.
+If you have a flair for the dramatic, love the idea of performing for an audience or want to stretch your creative writing skills, here’s your chance.
 Compete in playwriting, group or solo performance categories and receive feedback from our respected and award-winning theatre faculty.

-One long or two short memorized selections from a novel, short story or play.
+One long or two short memorized selections from a novel, short story, poem or play.
 Introductions and transitions are expected.
-Pieces should be fully memorized and video recorded in one unedited take.

-Scene excerpted and performed from a published play by a reputable author.
-A brief introduction is required for each scene.
-The quality of the literature will be part of the evaluation.
-No readers theatre, lighting, makeup or sound effects.
-Costumes, props and other set pieces will be left to the discretion of the performers, but judges are focused primarily on convincing performances.
-Scenes should be memorized and presented in one unedited take.
+Scene excerpted from published play by reputable author; brief introduction needed for each scene; quality of literature will be part of the evaluation.
+No Readers’ Theatre, lighting, makeup or sound effects.

 Original Oratory (Solo)

 Original speech to stimulate, convince, inform or move to action.
 May not deal with doctrinal interpretation or religious controversy.
-Must be delivered without notes and video recorded in one unedited take.
+Must be delivered without notes.

 - Students may win first place more than once in successive years with different pieces.